endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 1. The canonical test data which comes with SICER.
 2. Aorta H3K27me3 data (both ChIP and input) from the epigenome roadmap
-3. H3K27me3 and H3K4me3 data without input from a Hacat cell line
+3. H3K27me3 and H3K4me3 data with input from a Hacat cell line

 These results should be reproducible by running this Snakefile.
 You can also test other files by updating sample_sheet.txt